 The Director and an independent Compensation Consultant shall periodically review job classifications to ensure that positions are properly classified.
 This review shall take place annually, or on an as needed basis.
 The Executive Committee may put this review on hold pending budget limitations.

 To provide a basis for job classification, each staff job shall have a job description that includes the official job title, a description of the job function, list of job duties, and job requirements.
 The job title assigned to each job in the job classification system shall be used for official university purposes; i.e., on all personnel documents and records.

-This policy and procedure shall apply to all benefits-eligible staff jobs, regardless of source of funds from which paid, with the exception of senior administrative positions including the President, Vice President positions and other ungraded positions determined by the Budget Committee to be exempt from the pay plan.
+This policy and procedure shall apply to all benefits-eligible staff jobs, regardless of source of funds from which paid, with the exception of senior administrative positions including the President, Vice President positions and other ungraded positions determined by the Executive Committee to be exempt from the pay plan.

 Compensation Consultant: An independent outside compensation specialist engaged by the university on an as-needed basis.
 The consultant assists in the preparation and updating of job descriptions, conducts market analysis, evaluates compensation for new positions and reclassifications and other payroll related issues.
-The Consultant’s recommendations and justification are provided to the Director HR/AA and shared with the Budget Committee.
+The Consultant’s recommendations and justification are provided to the Director and shared with the Executive Committee.

 Demotion: A change in duty assignment from a position in one classification to a position in another classification in a lower pay grade.
 Such a demotion may or may not involve a decrease in compensation.

 Exempt position: A position that is not subject to the overtime provisions of the Fair Labor Standards Act.
 Exempt employees include professionals, administrators, and executives on salary and paid on a monthly basis.